Eric Gioia: Council investigation into FDNY radio problems

 Fire Department of New York radios failed in the Twin Towers during the rescue operations immediately following the September 11, 2001 attacks on the World Trade Center.
 Council member Gioia introduced a measure to have the Council investigate the issue of FDNY radio problems.

 "I will do everything in my power to get answers, to get the truth ...
 [T]hese families deserve answers and really the entire city and our country deserve answers", Gioia stated.
 He introduced the investigation resolution following a petition drive to have the Council investigate the radios issue.
 The petitions carried 20,000 signatures.
 Petition organizers congratulated Gioia on his sponsorship of the investigation proposal.

 Public Advocate campaign

 Having reaffirmed his opposition to extending term limits, and having publicly ruled out seeking re-election in 2009 Gioia ran to become the next New York City Public Advocate.
 Gioia was endorsed in the primary by the New York Daily News.
 Gioia raised more money than any of his opponents but finished third with only 18.40% of the vote, behind Mark Green and Bill de Blasio.
 He was succeeded in the City Council by Jimmy Van Bramer.
 After leaving the City Council, Gioia accepted a position as Vice President of J.P Morgan Chase's private bank.
-He remains active in the community and serves on the board of several New York non-profits.
+He remained active in the community and serves on the board of several New York non-profits.